The Search For Non-Staining, Bleachable Acid Dyes

 Other vital ingredients

-In summary, we think the household cleaners and fabric care market is ready for a new generation of non-staining liquid and granular acid dyes.
-With ‘rinsability’ and ‘bleachability’ as standard, and a color range to impress the most discerning brand manager, these new dyes will fit seamlessly into existing acid dye processes, so giving users a real competitive advantage in terms of process costs and brand recognition.
+We believe the household cleaners and fabric care market is ready for a new generation of non-staining liquid acid dyes.
+With skin and fabric ‘rinsability’ and fabric ‘bleachability’ as standard, and a color range to impress the most discerning brand manager, these new dyes will fit seamlessly into existing acid dye processes, so giving users a real competitive advantage in terms of process costs and brand recognition.